jcmturner/gokrb5/README.md

 | aes128-cts-hmac-sha1-96 | 17 | 15 |
 | aes256-cts-hmac-sha1-96 | 18 | 16 |

+Currently the following is working/tested:
+* Tested against MIT KDC (1.6.3 is the oldest version tested against) and Microsoft Active Directory (Windows 2008 R2)
+* Tested against a KDC that supports PA-FX-FAST.
+* Tested against users that have pre-authentication required using PA-ENC-TIMESTAMP.
+* Microsoft PAC Authorization Data is processed and exposed in the HTTP request context.
+Available if Microsoft Active Directory is used as the KDC.

 ## Usage

+---

 ### Configuration
 The gokrb5 libraries use the same krb5.conf configuration file format as MIT Kerberos, described [here](https://web.mit.edu/kerberos/krb5-latest/doc/admin/conf_files/krb5_conf.html).
 Config instances can be created by loading from a file path or by passing a string, io.Reader or bufio.Scanner to the relevant method: